 Could it be that I’ve overdone it and damaged my heart?

-Evidence that endurance exercise can damage the heart has been mounting for years, and much of it is cited in an excellent new book from across the pond, The Haywire Heart, co-written by journalist Chris Chase, heart doctor John Mandrola and former pro cyclist Lennard Zinn.
+Evidence that endurance exercise can damage the heart has been mounting for years, and much of it is cited in an excellent book from across the pond, The Haywire Heart, co-written by journalist Chris Chase, heart doctor John Mandrola and former pro cyclist Lennard Zinn.

 The book’s introduction highlights that it is very difficult to establish definitive conclusions about the long-term effects of exercise among athletes.
 For example, a 2011 study observed that among 834 former Tour de France riders average longevity was 17 per cent higher than in the general population.